-- An "afterschool" class for youth in grades 2-5, where the participants learn about careers in the food industry and create an item in the kitchen, to help youth explore post-secondary careers. - A multi-week online educational series, where high school students can meet and interact with numerous real world scientists, designed to expand youths' breadth of understanding about and interest in diverse science career options. - An evening of interviews for 4-H seniors, where Extension staff facilitated Zoom interviews for scholarship applicants and the Trust Fund Scholarship committee to provide older youth with an opportunity to experience a virtual interview and the scholarship committee with an opportunity to interview this year's applicants.
-IN-DEPTH Recognizing graduating 4-H club members PYD programs build lifelong connections between youth and adult community members.
+- An "after school" class was created to help youth in grades 2-5 explore post-secondary careers in the food industry and prepare healthy items. - A multi-week online educational series, where high school students can meet and interact with numerous real world scientists, designed to expand youths' breadth of understanding about and interest in diverse science career options. - An evening of interviews for 4-H seniors, where Extension staff facilitated Zoom interviews for scholarship applicants and the Trust Fund Scholarship committee to provide older youth with an opportunity to experience a virtual interview and the scholarship committee with an opportunity to interview this year's applicants.

+IN-DEPTH

+Recognizing graduating 4-H club members

+PYD programs build lifelong connections between youth and adult community members.
 Sharing and celebrating youth accomplishments is important to us.
-To recognize graduating 4-H club members and Teen Court Panelists in Buffalo County, PYD Educator Annie Lisowski and colleagues developed senior profiles and shared them individually on social media.
-The posts reached hundreds of stakeholders, communicating the value of individual 4-H experiences for young people in our community.
-The survey used to develop the profiles also served as an evaluation tool illustrating the impact 4-H had on long-standing members in (72) COUNTY OFFICES on 5 CAMPUSES and within 5 TRIBAL NATIONS Positive Youth Development More ways we're helping businesses, communities, youth, and families Keeping a focus on our values to transform lives and communities, UW-Madison Extension is leading businesses, communities, youth, and families in the response to the COVID-19 outbreak.
+To recognize graduating 4-H club members and Teen Court Panelists in Buffalo and Pepin counties, PYD educators developed senior profiles and shared them individually on social media.
+The posts reached hundreds of stakeholders, communicating the value of individual 4-H experiences for young in (72) COUNTY OFFICES on (5) CAMPUSES and within 5 TRIBAL NATIONS Positive Youth Development Program Areas and Topics

+Wisconsin

+4-H

+More ways we're helping businesses, communities, youth, and families people in our community.
+The survey used to develop the profiles also served as an had on long-standing members.

+evaluation tool illustrating the impact 4-H

+Keeping a focus on our values to transform lives and communities, UW-Madison Extension is leading businesses, communities, youth, and families in the response to the COVID-19 outbreak.
 We are uniquely positioned across the state to link university research to those in need of guidance and practical resources.
 Extension staff in counties and tribal nations are making connections to financial aid and instruction, providing best practices for emerging needs, and reinforcing connections for healthy communities.
 To see how Extension responded to COVID-19 across the state and across program areas, visit fyi.extension.wisc.edu/covid19/impacts.
-Program Areas and Topics - Wisconsin 4-H - Community Youth Development